Table of Contents

 - So Facebook or Instagram?
 Factors to consider before choosing your platform

 The rise and growth of Social Media Marketing have been phenomenal over the last decade.
-Somewhere along the way, digital has managed to do in the click of the mouse what on-ground marketing usually takes longer.
+Somewhere along the way, digital has managed to do with the click of the mouse what on-ground marketing usually takes longer.
 Running advertisements on popular social media platforms like Facebook, Instagram, Twitter, YouTube, and more have led to business organizations, irrespective of their size and tremendous growth.

 What is very notable is that Digital Marketing helps companies see growth in terms of sales and numbers and increase their goodwill.
 Social media and digital advertising have been the real game-changers in the field of marketing.

 With advancements within the field itself, running ads on social media platforms have become simpler and more effective.
-Today, thanks to the various internal and external analytics tools, every penny spent online can be accounted for and, more importantly, optimised when the lead quality is not great.
+Today, thanks to the various internal and external analytics tools, every penny spent online can be accounted for and, more importantly, optimized when the lead quality is not great.